Mia and Me

-Mia and Me is a live action/animated hybrid children's television series created by Gerhard Hahn.
+Mia and Me is a live-action/animated hybrid children's television series created by Gerhard Hahn.
 In the United States, it aired on Nickelodeon's Nick Jr. Channel from May 3, 2014, to December 25, 2016.
-The show mixes live-action with computer animation.
+The show mixes live-action with CGI.

 Mia and Me is entirely owned by the Belgian production & distribution company Studio 100 via its German subsidiary Made 4 Entertainment (m4e) which has owned it as of 2016 and was acquired by the company in 2017.
 Before the 2016 German buyout, the show was a GermanItalianCanadian co-production between Hahn Film AG, March Entertainment and Rainbow S.p.A.

 A feature film adaptation of the hybrid series titled Mia and Me: The Hero of Centopia was produced by Studio 100's global international distribution division Studio 100 Media alongside its division Studio 100 Film and the former's feature film animation Studio Isar Animation with Studio 100's Australian animation production studio Flying Bark Productions, German distribution company Constantin Film and Studio B Animation co-producing the movie, Margot Nuccetelli who played the titular character from season 3 until season 4 reprised her role for the film adaptation.
 It was released in Germany on May 26, 2022.